lindsbot/squean/README.md

 Squean is an open-source stack for kickstarting a project using Sequelize, Express, Angular, and Node.
 It bridges the gap between a MEAN stack and the need to use a SQL database.
-Squean provides a skeleton app with an Angular front-end, as well as Passport authentication system on the server.
+Squean provides a skeleton app with an Angular front-end, as well as a Passport authentication system on the server.